Schloss Nörvenich: History

 Just before the Second World War, the schloss was taken over by non-aristocratic owners, and since that time it has repeatedly changed hands.

-The sculptor Rückriem lived and worked here from 1963 to 1971, and several Can albums were recorded here in the late 1960s and early 1970s including Soundtracks and Tago Mago; the band moved out of the castle in late 1971.
+By 1967 the castle was being rented by Christoph Vohwinkel, whose fortune came from the coal industry.
+Vohwinkel planned to renovate the castle and turn its spacious rooms into an art centre.
+The sculptor Ulrich Rückriem lived and worked here from 1963 to 1971.
+In early 1968, Can set up their own studio in the castle's upper hallway, which they called The Inner Space.
+The band recorded several albums, including Monster Movie, Soundtracks, and Tago Mago.
+They played noisy and chaotic music, which often disturb other tenants, and by the end of 1971 the band decided to move out.
 The building now houses the Museum of European Art.

-In 1982, the Landesmuseum Bonn excavated the site and unearthed the remains of an earlier fortress, measuring about 11 ft by 25 ft and dating to around 1350, and medieval pottery.
+In 1982, the Landesmuseum Bonn excavated the site and unearthed the remains of an earlier fortress, measuring about 11 ft by 25 ft and dating to around 1350 plus medieval pottery.
 This earlier structure is believed to have been demolished down to the foundation in 1400 to enable the construction of a new, larger building.
+It was registered in the Nörvenich municipality's list of monuments under number "52" on 22 March 1985.
+In 1989, Minister-President Johannes Rau awarded the NRW Monument Plaque in recognition of the private reconstruction efforts "to preserve the cultural heritage in North Rhine-Westphalia".